dsalo/LocalPrivacy/resources.md

 A Virtual Private Network (VPN) keeps your online activity from being snooped on by random outsiders.
 This is **especially** important when you are using public wifi, as at a coffeeshop or airport.
 UW-Madison's WiscVPN is free for students, faculty, and staff to use.

 N.b.: Campus changed its WiscVPN infrastructure during summer 2017.
-The links below take you to updated content.
+The links below should take you to updated content.

 *   Mac: [Connecting through Native VPN](https://kb.wisc.edu/page.php?id=12534)
 *   Windows: [WiscVPN AnyConnect client](https://kb.wisc.edu/page.php?id=11997) (for connection type, choose IP-pool-OffCampus)